marp-team/marp/website/blog/how-to-make-custom-transition.md

 <!-- prettier-ignore-end -->

 `z-index` is always taking an integer value, and interpolated `z-index` value by animation does not take any decimal points too.
-So animating from `z-index: -1` to `z-index: 0` is exactly meaning to set `-1` at the first half of duration and `0` at the last half, except if used non-linear easing function.
+So animating from `z-index: -1` to `z-index: 0` is exactly meaning to set `-1` at the first half of duration and `0` at the last half, except if using a non-linear easing function.

 ## Frequently used properties in transition

-[There are a lot of animatable CSS properties](https://developer.mozilla.org/docs/Web/CSS/CSS_animated_properties), and following properties are frequently animated in built-in transitions.
+[There are a lot of animatable CSS properties](https://developer.mozilla.org/docs/Web/CSS/CSS_animated_properties), and the following properties are frequently animated in built-in transitions.

 - [`opacity`](https://developer.mozilla.org/docs/Web/CSS/opacity)
 - [`transform`](https://developer.mozilla.org/docs/Web/CSS/transform)